- What We Do

 Bottom line, as a business owner, you can—and should—capitalize on the fact that users take recommendations from people in their social circles.
 Basically, you should embrace Nextdoor reviews as if they were your favorite child.

-How to Get Started With Nextdoor Local Pages for Businesses
+How to Get Started With Your Nextdoor Business Page

 So, how do you get in on the action?
 It starts by claiming your business page (see instructions below).
-Nextdoor Local Pages are for any business or individual who provides a service or sells something.
+Nextdoor Business Pages are for any business or individual who provides a service or sells something.
 This can range anywhere from the neighbor who cuts lawns to the Home Depot down the road.

-If your business creates and claims its Local Page on Nextdoor, you will be able to see and reply only to the comments that members have selected to make public to businesses.
+If your business creates and claims its Business Page on Nextdoor, you will be able to see and reply only to the comments that members have selected to make public to businesses.

 How to Claim a Nextdoor Business Page

-To claim your business’s Local Page, you need to be an employee, owner, or other authorized representative of the business.
-You have the options of claiming a page as a business or as an individual, but we recommend claiming it as a business unless you’re a one-man operation.
+To claim your Business Page, you need to be an employee, owner, or other authorized representative of the business.
+You have the option of claiming a page as a business or as an individual, but we recommend claiming it as a business unless you’re a one-man operation.

 - Click Claim to the right of your business.